GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 +   [Click Through Conversion Measurement Event-Level](https://github.com/csharrison/conversion-measurement-api)<br>
 Provide privacy preserving [click-through-conversion](#glossary-ctc) measurement.
 +   [Federated Learning of Cohorts](https://github.com/jkarlin/floc)<br>
 The browser groups together many users with similar browsing histories into a group (or "flock").
-Advertisers can target ads at this large group based on mass observations, but cannot recognize individual people in it.
+Advertisers can select ads for this large group based on mass observations, but cannot recognize individual people in it.
 +   [TURTLEDOVE](https://github.com/michaelkleber/turtledove)<br>
 Enable some form of on-device 'auction' to choose the most relevant ads which would include ads that remarket an advertiser based on a prior expression of interest by the user.